Henry Kulczyk

 Henry Kulczyk is a former American politician from Idaho.
 Kulczyk is a former Republican member of Idaho House of Representatives.

 Career

 On November 5, 2002, Kulczyk won the election and became a Republican member of Idaho House of Representatives for District 14, seat B. Kulczyk defeated Sue Stadler and Glida Bothwell with 59.3% of the votes.
 Kulczyk's nickname was "Red-Light Henry".

-In March 2004, Kulczyk was among the protestors against the removal of controversial Ten Commandments,a 1.5 ton monument, from Julia Davis Park.
+In March 2004, Kulczyk was among the protestors against the removal of a controversial 1.5 ton monument depicting the Ten Commandments from Julia Davis Park.
 Kulczyk was arrested after he allegedly refused to leave as the monument was moved.